ThatOneCalculator/DiscordRPCMaker/README.md

   - [Download and install this](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_11.5/Command_Line_Tools_for_Xcode_11.5.dmg) (you will need an Apple ID)
   - `npm r -g rpcmaker`, then `npm i -g node-gyp`, then `npm i -g rpcmaker`.
 - Windows specific:
-  - If you are getting "System cannot find the specified path", you need to add `C:\Users\`Your name here`\AppData\Roaming\npm` to PATH, [here's how to do that](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
-), then restart.
-    - If you still get this error after adding to PATH and restarting, try directly running `C:\Users\`Your name here`\AppData\Roaming\npm\rpcmaker.cmd` and `_____\maker.js`
-    - You can also do the instructions in old_instructions.md.
-  - Otherwise, follow these instructions.
   - Make sure that with your Node install, you checked "Automatically install the necessary tools."
 If you didn't reinstall Node.
   - If you are STILL having problems, refer to this.
 Note that it will restart your PC.
     - `npm r -g rpcmaker`, `npm i -g --production windows-build-tools --vs2015`
     - After restart, open up cmd again and type `npm i -g rpcmaker`

 **If none of this works, refer to old_instructions.md!!**

+### Windows: System cannot find the specified path
+- Try adding `C:\Users\`Your name here`\AppData\Roaming\npm` to PATH, [here's how to do that](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
+), then restart.
+- If you still get this error after adding to PATH and restarting, try directly running `C:\Users\`Your name here`\AppData\Roaming\npm\rpcmaker.cmd` and `_____\maker.js`
+- You can also do the instructions in old_instructions.md.

 ### I can't see the presence!
 Make sure you are not invisible/offline.
 If you ARE online/idle/dnd...